Jake Burger Player Props: White Sox vs. Marlins

 Jake Burger At The Plate

-- Burger is batting .264 with eight doubles, a triple, 13 home runs and eight walks.
+- Burger has eight doubles, a triple, 13 home runs and eight walks while hitting .257.

-- In 28.9% of his games this season, he has hit a long ball, and 8.5% of his trips to the plate.
+- In 28.3% of his games this year, he has gone deep, and 8.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.